• Skip to primary navigation

 Instructions

 • In a medium bowl, mix milk, heavy cream, eggs, sugar, cinnamon (or pumpkin pie spice) and salt, and mix until well combined.
-Watch the video here.

 • Add flour and mix until smooth.
-Alternative: you can use a blender to mix all ingredients.

 • Heat a cast iron skillet or frying pan over medium heat.
 Once hot, melt about 1 teaspoon of butter and cook your french toast until golden brown, 3 to 4 minutes.
 Flip bread slices over and cook for 3 to 4 minutes more, until golden brown.
 Careful not to burn: if the bread is getting too dark, lower the heat.